aws-samples/serverless-patterns/apigw-APIKey-tenantid-cdk/README.md

-# Amazon API Gateway with Cognito, Lambda Authorizer, and DynamoDB for Tenant API Key Authentication
+# Amazon API Gateway with Lambda authorizer, Amazon Cognito and Amazon DynamoDB for Tenant API Key Authentication

 API Gateway's usage plans and API keys are fundamentally disconnected from authorization tokens.
 Usage plans enforce rate limits via API keys, but auth tokens (JWTs from Cognito, Auth0, etc.) carry identity and permissions — these are two separate systems with no native link.
 This means customers cannot simply issue an auth token that inherently comes with rate-limiting attached.
 At scale (millions of auth tokens across thousands of tenants), managing this disconnect manually becomes untenable.

-This pattern demonstrates how to implement a secure tenant-based API key authorization system using Amazon Cognito, Amazon API Gateway, AWS Lambda Authorizer, and Amazon DynamoDB.
+This pattern demonstrates how to implement a secure tenant-based API key authorization system using AWS Lambda authorizer, Amazon API Gateway, Amazon Cognito, and Amazon DynamoDB.
 Cognito authenticates users and issues JWTs containing a custom `tenantId` claim.
 The Lambda authorizer extracts the tenant ID from the JWT, looks up the corresponding API key in DynamoDB, and returns a policy document enabling API Gateway access.

 What this pattern solves:
   - Bridges the auth–throttling gap — The Lambda authorizer acts as the glue between identity (JWT tenantId) and rate-limiting (API Gateway API key).
 By looking up the tenant's API key in DynamoDB and returning it via [usageIdentifierKey](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-lambda-authorizer-output.html), a single auth token automatically activates the correct usage plan.
 Auth and throttling become one  unified flow rather than two disconnected systems.